xiangzhi/psi-wiki/Stream-Generators.md

 produces a stream of integers called `sequence` on which the values 1, 2, 3, 7, 42 will be posted at 10 millisecond intervals once the pipeline `p` starts.

 In the example above, `Generators.Sequence` uses an `IEnumerable<T>` as a parameter.
-A number of other overloads are available, including one that uses an `IEnumerator<T>`, and one that uses an initial value and a function to produce the next value.
+A number of other overloads are available, including one that uses an initial value and a function to produce the next value.
 For instance:

 ```csharp
 IProducer<int> sequence = Generators.Sequence(p, 0, x => x + 1, TimeSpan.FromMilliseconds(10));